BioBam/wdk-lib/API.md

 - *Type:* any

-Value associated to the input.
+The value to be associated with the input.

 ---